scriptPilot/app-framework/docs/setup.md

 3. Run `npm install` to install *App Framework* and setup the project folder

+After the installation process finished, you should see [this folder structure](dev-folder-structure.md).

 ## Update

 If there is a newer version of App Framework available at the [npm repository](https://www.npmjs.com/package/app-framework), there will be an alert at the development server.